Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals

 \section{Abstract}

-Perfect ideals of grade 3 can be classified based on algebra structures on their minimal free resolutions.
+Perfect ideals $I$ of grade $3$ in a local ring $(R,\mathfrak{m},\Bbbk)$ can be classified based on multiplicative structures on $\Tor^R_\bullet(R/I,\Bbbk)$.
 The classification is incomplete in the sense that it remains open which of the possible algebra structures actually occur; this \emph{realizability question} was formally posed by Avramov in 2012.
 Of five classes of algebra structures, the realizability question has been answered for one class.
-In this work, we answer the realizability question for two classes and contribute towards an answer for a third.
+In this work, we answer the realizability question for two more classes and contribute towards an answer for a third.